-Much of the ACT English section requires you to determine what is a complete sentence and what is a fragment.
-It requires that you are able to juggle several skills, including correctly using commas, semicolons, colons, clauses, and various other things.
+Much of the ACT English section asks you to tell the difference between a complete sentence and a fragment.
+To do that, you need to coordinate several skills, including correct use of commas, semicolons, colons, clauses, and more.

 A complete sentence needs two things: